-That being said, some fish species in particular have names that might make you giggle.
-Whether you’ve heard of them before or not, we hope these nine funny fish names will bring a smile to your face!
-And yes, these are all real names that humans call these real fish.
+Whether you have heard of them before or not, we hope these silly fish names will bring a smile to your face!
+And yes, these really are the names that people call these real fish, so be warned!

 1. Royal Gramma